 NOTE: If the database node is not currently running, you will not be able to change the database network adapter in the Administrative Console's Clustering view.
 Refer to Troubleshooting Clustering for assistance.

+- Using a Load Balancer

 - Upgrading Servers in a Cluster

 - When using a Security Proxy

 - Troubleshooting Clustering